Pro bono refers to donating professional work for the public good, and it's often linked with legal work.

-Pro bono publico is a Latin phrase that's typically shortened to "pro bono."
-It means “for the good of the people.”
-In the legal profession, the term refers to legal services performed free of charge or at reduced fees for the public good.
-Unlike traditional volunteerism, pro bono services leverage the skills of legal professionals to help those who are unable to afford lawyers.
+The term pro bono comes from the Latin phrase pro bono publico, which translates to "for the public good."
+It usually describes legal services performed free of charge or at reduced fees for those who need it.
+Pro bono cases and services leverage the skills of legal professionals to help those who are unable to afford lawyers.

 The need for pro bono work is evident: In 2017, 86% of low-income Americans received inadequate or no legal help for civil legal problems.